JSON / YAML / TOML / CSV / XML / HTML / Markdown Converter

 - Click Copy to grab the result, or use Swap to reverse the conversion direction

-Why Three Formats Exist
+Why These Formats Exist

 JSON became the universal data interchange format because it maps directly to the data structures in most programming languages: objects, arrays, strings, numbers, booleans, and null.
 Its rigidity (no comments, strict quoting, mandatory commas) is a feature for machine parsing and a pain point for human editing.